nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Editing a Card : `editCard`

-Edits an existing card in the **selected** Deck.
+You realised you made some mistakes after creating a card.
+Worry not, as you can easily edit any existing card with this command!

 Format: `editCard INDEX [q\QUESTION] [a\ANSWER] [t\TAG]`

 * Edits the card at the specified `INDEX`.
 The card's index can be found in the displayed card list.
-* At least one of the optional fields must be provided.
+* At least **one** of the optional fields must be provided.
-* Existing values will be updated to the input values.
+* Existing values of the card will be replaced by the input values.
+* If the same prefix appears multiple times, only the last occurrence of the prefix will be considered.

 Examples:
-*  `editCard 1 q\What is chemical symbol for Carbon? a\C` Edits the question and answer of the 1st card to be `What is chemical symbol for Carbon?` and `C` respectively.
+* `editCard 1 q\What is chemical symbol for Carbon? a\C` edits the question and answer of the 1st card to be `What is chemical symbol for Carbon?` and `C` respectively.
+* `edit 2 q\What is a recursion?` will only edit the question of the 2nd card to `What is a recursion?`.
+The other fields of the card (answer, tag) remain unchanged.
+* `edit 3 q\What is a recursion? q\What is a loop?` edits the question of the 3rd card to be `What is a loop?`.

 ### Finding Cards by Keywords in Question : `findCards`